wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 For [classes](#class) and [courses](#course), sessions are pre-created when the service is set up, and customers book into existing sessions.
 For [appointments](#appointment), sessions are created dynamically when customers make bookings.

-## Site owner

-The [Wix user](#wix-user) who owns the site that has Wix Bookings installed.

 ## Staff member

-A person who provides services for the business with complex scheduling needs.
+A person who provides services for the business.
-Staff members have both working hour schedules (when they're available to work) and event schedules (when they're actually booked).
+Staff members have both working hour schedules (when they're available to work) and event schedules (when they're booked), which may involve complex scheduling needs.
 By default, staff members work during the [business hours](#business-hours), but you can customize their working hours.

-Not all staff members are [Wix users](#wix-user) and not all Wix users are staff members.
+Not all staff members are registered Wix users, and not all Wix users related to the business are staff members.
 Staff members are also eligible to receive [tips](#tips).

 ## Status (booking)